QinisoM/mysql-multi-dumper/README.md

 # mysql-multi-dumper
 Web Interface for creating mysql multiple dump scripts.
-Usefull for creating a smaller copy of a very large and busy database, e.g. Copying a production DB to a development
+Useful for creating a smaller copy of a very large and busy database, e.g. Copying a production DB to a development environment.

 #System Requirements

 PHP     : 5.4.* <br/>
-MySql   : 5.6.10

 To get started run the following command: